mohitpai/journey-optimizer.en/help/using/messages/assets-essentials.md

 ## Upload and insert assets{#add-asset}

-To upload files in the [!DNL Assets Essentials], you first need to browse or create the folder it will be stored into.
+To import files to [!DNL Assets Essentials], you first need to browse or create the folder it will be stored into.
 You will then be able to insert them to your email content.

 For more information on how to upload assets, refer to [Adobe Experience Manager Assets Essentials documentation](https://experienceleague.adobe.com/docs/experience-manager-assets-essentials/help/add-delete.html){target="_blank"}.